tomasky/dragverify/README.md

 ### about
-- This is first typescript build template
+- This is a typescript build template
-- adaper typescript version 1.x
+- supported typescript 1.x
-- build with npm and typings
+- build with npm ,tsc and typings
-- dependencies: typescript , typings,mocha,chai
+- dependencies: typescript , typings,mocha,chai etc

 ### usage
 - Install